New project

 Onboarding (above) is for a project you already have.
 New project is for one that doesn't exist yet: a Lovable/v0-style arrival where you name what you're building, watch Potter draft a plan and a starter file tree, refine it in a chat, and watch the v1 land on disk — git initialised, ready to open.

 Reach it from File ▸ New Project (⌃⌘N) or the Plan a new project card on the launcher.
-When no project is open, kiln rests on the launcher — a small, chrome-less home (LauncherView) rather than the full IDE shell — with two clear paths: plan something new, or open a folder you already have, plus your recent projects.
-It's where the app lands at first launch with nothing to restore, after Close Folder, and after you close the last project window — so closing a window no longer snaps the same project straight back (#close-shows-launcher).
+When no project is open, Kiln rests on the launcher — a small, chrome-less home screen — with two clear paths: plan something new, or open a folder you already have, plus your recent projects.
+It's where the app lands at first launch with nothing to restore, after Close Folder, and after you close the last project window.

 The flow